🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Lower light species: haworthia, haworthiopsis, tulista, sansevieria, gasteria, zamioculcas, hoya.

 3) Water / Pot: water when the soil has dried out all the way through.
 Do not let the soil stay constantly wet; this is the quickest way to kill a succulent.
-How quickly the soil dries out depends on many factors: temperature, humidity, light, soil composition, pot size (the bigger the pot the longer it will take to dry) and pot type (unsealed terra-cotta & clay pots dry quicker than ceramic or plastic).
+How quickly the soil dries out depends on many factors: temperature, humidity, light, soil composition, pot size (the bigger the pot the longer it will take to dry) and pot type (unsealed terra-cotta & clay pots breathe and dry quicker than ceramic or plastic).
 This is why there is no universal answer to the question “how often should I water?”

 A narrow spout watering can allows for precise watering